Jonathan Mousley Research Publications Visualizations Teaching Outreach News Media CV (updated: 5/8/24)

 About Me

 My name is Jonathan Mousley.
 I am a second-year Mathematics PhD student at Duke University.
 I am currently supported by an NSF Graduate Research Fellowship.
 I graduated with a Bachelor of Science in Mathematics and minor in Mechanical Engineering from Utah State University in spring 2022.
-As an undergraduate, I participated in research relating to graph theory, computational linear algebra, and geometry processing.
-I have interest in Topology, Applied Mathematics, and their intersections.
+I have interest in the intersections of Topological Data Analysis and Machine Learning.

 Email: